dgaydukov/cert-ocpjp11/files/CompileAndRun.md

     }
 }
 ```
-You have to compile with `-add-exports` without it code won't compile
+You have to compile with `-add-exports` without it, code won't compile
 ```shell
 # success compilation
 javac -d . --add-exports java.base/jdk.internal.misc=ALL-UNNAMED App.java